roverwing/RoverWingHardware/docs/features/neopixel.rst

 In addition, RoverWing contains an internal small NeoPixel LED.
 Normally it blinks green (about 4 times per second); if the battery voltage drops below preset limit, it turns yellow to warn the user.
-The battery level cutoff can be hanged as described in the  documentation of RoverWing library.
+The battery level cutoff and LED brightness  can be changed as described in the  documentation of RoverWing library.
 Other than that, the internal NeoPixel LED can not be controlled by the user.